SDM-TIB/MaxThesis/README.md

 In ./Data/KG add a folder containing an .nt file with the same name as the folder.

-In src/Data/Constraints add a folder containing a .ttl file containing SHACL-constraints both with the same name as used before. - if there are SPARQL querys in the constraints please use "$this" when referencing the target node.
-Also reuires writing "SELECT ($this AS ?this)".
+In src/Data/Constraints add a folder containing a .ttl file containing SHACL-constraints both with the same name as used before.
+If there are SPARQL querys in the constraints please use "$this" when referencing the target node.
+Also requires writing "SELECT ($this AS ?this)".
 This is needed for error free validation with TravSHACL.

 In ./Data/Constraints add a .ttl file containing the ontology.
 Here the name doesn't matter.